mathielen/ImportEngineBundle/README.md

 Configuration
 ------------
-Add your importer configurations in your `app/config/config.yml`
+Add your importer configurations in your `app/config/config.yml`.

+Full example:
 ```yaml
 mathielen_import_engine:
     #configure storageproviders, that are used in all importers